1. K-State home

 In-State/Border City Travel

-Mileage only in-state or border city travel, including parking and tolls, does not require a travel request.
+Mileage only in-state or border city travel, including parking, tolls, rental car expenses and university vehicle expenses, does not require a travel request.
 A border city is defined as any location within 100 miles of the Kansas border.

 An approved pre-trip travel request is required for overnight in-state/border city travel or extended day travel in which the employee is eligible for and is claiming M&IE.